sunfjower/synthdata/README.md

 ## Sythdata

----

 Generate realistic mock data for all your testing and development needs. <br><br>

 ## About the project

----

 A test data generator, also known as a fake data generator or dummy data generator, is a tool for generating realistic synthetic data.
 If you're developing an application, you'll want to make sure you're testing it under conditions that closely simulate a production environment.
 In a live setting, your application will face heavy usage from numerous users, which puts a strain on your code.
 If you manually enter data into a test environment one record at a time through the user interface, you'll never replicate the volume and diversity of data that your app will accumulate in just a few days of production usage. <br><br>
-The purpose of the Synthdata app is to accelerate the development and testing phases by providing a streamlined solution for working with mock data. <br><br>
+The purpose of the Synthdata pet-project is to accelerate the development and testing phases by providing a streamlined solution for working with mock data. <br><br>

 ## Usage

----

 Simple steps for utilizing this mock data generator tool: